Nestle's Special.T to get first big test in tea-loving Japan

 "Currently, the single-serve tea beverage system market is not as crowded as the coffee market," Euromonitor's Hope Lee said, adding it would make sense for Unilever to also develop its own tea pod machine.

-The world's No.1 in tea, Unilever (ULVR.L) (UNc.AS), announced a deal with Green Mountain Coffee Roasters (GMCR) GMCR.O in March to offer Unilever's Lipton hot and iced teas in pods to use in GMCR's Keurig single cup brewing systems.
+The world's No.1 in tea, Unilever , announced a deal with Green Mountain Coffee Roasters (GMCR) in March to offer Unilever's Lipton hot and iced teas in pods to use in GMCR's Keurig single cup brewing systems.